-Kim’s career in education spans ten years.
-She began her career as a school teacher and later made the transition to applied research, using qualitative, quantitative, and geospatial methods.
-Her research experience includes numerous evaluation projects, particularly in the areas of literacy, college and career readiness, postsecondary access and success, out-of-school time, teacher professional development, and comprehensive school reform.
+Kim spent four years as a classroom teacher before transitioning to applied research, using qualitative, quantitative, and geospatial methods.
+Her career in the evaluation field spans eight years and has focused on a range of topics, including literacy, college and career readiness, postsecondary access and success, out-of-school time, teacher professional development, and comprehensive school reform.
+Pursuing her passion for learning and improvement, she completed a master’s degree in organization development and leadership in 2017.

 Prior to joining Equal Measure, Kim was a research analyst at Research for Action (RFA), where she worked on local, regional, and national evaluation projects.
 Kim has an interest in discovering ways to integrate geographic information systems (GIS) as part of mixed-methods research to illuminate the complex relationships between educational opportunity and structural issues such as residential segregation, concentrated poverty, and school choice.
 While at RFA, she used GIS in her project work, and participated in an Association of American Geographers project aiming to develop a research agenda on increasing the number of students from underrepresented communities studying science, technology, engineering, and math.
 Her manuscript emerging from this retreat focused on educational opportunity in her hometown of Philadelphia, and was later published in The Urban Review.